 The pharmacists' perspective

 Hear from other Pharmacists as to how and why they are dispensing naloxone, including tips you can use in your practice.
-(Link to page for this information when we get)
+Click here to learn more.

 College of Psychiatric and Neurological Pharmacists: Naloxone Access: A Practical Guide for Pharmacists